irhafidz/gnomeviz18.github.io/Answer.md

 ## Visualization 2: Distribution of Mutation accross the Type of Chromosome

 Creating 2nd visualization using ggplot2
+1. Count the type of each mutation
+2.

+1. Counting the type of each mutation
 ```
 # creating visualizations
 library(plotly)